ElToberino/Tobers_Multidisplay_XXL/README.md

 Of course the English language version for the messages on display is still implemented.*<br>
 <br>
 Why can I choose on slot "Musikinfo" between Spotify, Castweb and Info extern?<br>
 *The support of Castweb is experimental and not recommended.
-It is based on on the [cast-web-api by vervallsweg](https://github.com/vervallsweg/cast-web-api) which is no longer maintained and very difficult to set up.
+It is based on the [cast-web-api by vervallsweg](https://github.com/vervallsweg/cast-web-api) which is no longer maintained and very difficult to set up.
 It's better to just ignore this function.<br>
 Info extern is a simple API of my program: You can send form data containing "Artist - Song" to "DEVICE_IP/musicInfo" and the display will show this as music information.
 Take a look at function parseMusicInfo() for further information.*<br>
 <br>
 Which API do you prefer?<br>